Meet the Adjudicators

 Patricia Silver TMRF

-An early convert to open platform in North America, Patricia Silver certified as a céilí teacher under the North American Irish Dance Federation, and later remained certified under WIDA.
+An early convert to open platform in North America, Patricia Silver certified as a céilí teacher and an adjudicator for lower levels and teams under the North American Irish Dance Federation, completing a portion of the ADCRG.
+Patricia is now affiliated with Cumann Rince Gaelach (CRG).

 Patricia has adjudicated for many years, under NAIDF as well as independently, at local feiseanna and National Championships with her specialities focused on team dancing and the early solo levels.
 Under her tutelage, her dancers have earned numerous titles locally, nationally, and internationally.